joeglantern/yoma-auth/ADVANTA_INTEGRATION.md

 X-Advanta-Token: test-token
 ```

-Note: For production, this token should be updated to a more secure value.
+Note: For production, you will be provided with a secure token.
+The test token should only be used for initial testing.

 ## Request Format